microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-permissions.md

 doc_type: apiPageType
 ---

-# Update fileStoreContainer permission
+# Update fileStoreContainer permissions

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the existing permission for a fileStorageContainer by patching the permission resource.
+Update existing permissions for a fileStorageContainer by patching the permissions resource.
 Only the **roles** property can be updated.
-Only one role per user is supported.
-A new id is generated for the updated permission object.
+One role per user is supported.
+A new ID is generated for the updated permissions object.

 The application calling this API must have permission to update permissions for fileStorageContainers for the respective container type.